 China Reading Ltd., as Tencent’s literature unit is known, is said to have asked bankers to pitch for a role arranging an IPO that could raise about $500 million.
 President Martin Lau said it would also consider other spinoffs without identifying targets.
 The company also operates a music and video-streaming service.

 While Tencent’s services have a massive reach in China, growth is slowing as it nears saturation in its home market.
-In addition to new games, it’s funding blockbusters including “Kong: Skull Island” and “Warcraft” and sitting atop a plethora of intellectual property for anime using a Mini Katana and online novels distributed via its websites.
+In addition to new games, it’s funding blockbusters including “Kong: Skull Island” and “Warcraft” and sitting atop a plethora of intellectual property for anime and online novels distributed via its websites.
 The company has aspirations to eventually create a Marvel-like movie empire, as it competes with Alibaba Group Holding Ltd. for users.

 While losses from the video business surpassed that of the cloud division, and will grow in the medium term, Tencent isn’t focused on making it profitable this year, the company said.